ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 proceeds as follows.

 First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.
-If this step fails, the Helper MUST abort with "unrecognizedMessage".
+If this step fails, the Helper MUST abort with "invalidMessage".

 Next, the Helper checks that the task ID indicated in the upload request matches the task ID derived from the `TaskConfig` as defined in {{construct-task-id}}.